 A: No. This is a full–time program and working is discouraged.

 National Board Exam

 Upon successful completion of the Dental Hygiene program, all students are required to pass National and State or Regional practical exams.

-Students applying for, or holding F–1 U.S. Student Visas are required by U.S. immigration regulation to secure sufficient funds for their first year’s tuition and fees (for 2009–2010 DH, this is approximately $35,000) and provide documentary evidence of sufficient funds for their second year.
+Students applying for, or holding F–1 U.S. Student Visas are required by U.S. immigration regulation to secure sufficient funds for their first year’s tuition and fees and provide documentary evidence of sufficient funds for their second year.

 To satisfy this immigration requirement, LLUSD requires non–U.S. citizens and non–U.S. permanent residents to pay the first year’s tuition and fees before registration for the first term.
 Contact University International Student Affairs: 909-558-4955.

 Forms and Additional Information